Error estimates for approximations of nonhomogeneous nonlinear uniformly elliptic equations: Introduction

 There exist positive constants $\bar{\delta}$, $\bar{\alpha}$ and $\bar{c}$ such that, for any $\delta\leq \bar{\delta}$,

 \end{thm}

-The notion of $\delta$-solutions was introduced in \cite{Approx schemes} to establish error estimates for finite difference schemes for fully nonlinear uniformly elliptic equations of the form $F(D^2u)=f(x)$.
+The notion of $\delta$-solutions was introduced in \cite{Rates Homogen} for fully nonlinear uniformly elliptic equations of the form $F(D^2u)=0$.
 An error estimate between solutions and $\delta$-solutions of such equations was established in \cite{Rates Homogen}.
-A key step in the proof of the error estimates was a regularity result (\cite[Theorem A]{Approx schemes}), which says that, outside of sets of small measure, solutions of $F(D^2u)=f(x)$ have second-order expansions with controlled error.
+A key step in the proof of the error estimate was a regularity result (\cite[Theorem A]{Approx schemes}), which says that, outside of sets of small measure, solutions of $F(D^2u)=f(x)$ have second-order expansions with controlled error.
 The proof of this regularity theorem relies on the equation being homogeneous -- differentiating $F(D^2u)=f(x)$ implies that the derivatives $u_{x_i}$ solve the linear uniformly elliptic equation $\tr (DF \cdot D^2u_{x_i})=f_{x_i}$; therefore, a known estimate that gives first-order expansions on large sets (see Chapter 7 of Caffarelli and Cabre \cite{Cabre Caffarelli book}) applies to $u_{x_i}$, and from this the estimates on $u$ are deduced.

 The main challenge in the $x$-dependent case is that this extra regularity result is not known.
 Because differentiating the $x$-dependent equation $F(D^2u,x)=f(x)$ does not imply anything useful about the derivatives of $u$, we cannot hope to replicate the proof of \cite[Theorem A]{Approx schemes} for non-homogeneous equations.

-Instead, we find a way to ``localize" the equation and obtain an approximation of $u$ that is regular enough to compare to the $\delta$-solution $v_\delta$.
-We include a detailed outline of the proof of Theorem \ref{vague main thm} in Section \ref{sec pf of main thm}.
+Let us briefly describe the strategy of proof of Theorem \ref{vague main thm}.
+We perturb the nonlinearity $F$ and then ``localize" the equation (see Propositions \ref{compare u and uep} and \ref{compare to constant coef}).
+This allows us obtain an approximation of $u$ that is regular enough to compare to the $\delta$-solution $v_\delta$.
+We hope that this method, in particular the use of the perturbations of $F$, may be of interest in other contexts.
+We include a detailed outline in Section \ref{subsec idea}.

 \begin{rem} The assumption (F\ref{F lip}) on the nonlinearity $F$ may be weakened.
 In fact, there exists a universal constant $\alpha$ such that if $\beta >1-\alpha$, our results hold for any $F$ that satisfies